 Without too much mumbo jumbo, what is Micellar water?

-Micellar water is just like soapy water--minus the irritation of real soap--made for convenience.
-It can greatly simplify your skincare regimen if you have one of those crazy complicated routines--makeup remover, cleansing, exfoliating toner, followed by cleansing and then a toner--you have a one product solution to all that.
+Micellar water is just like soapy water–minus the irritation of real soap–made for convenience.
+It can significantly simplify your skincare regimen if you have one of those crazily complicated routines–makeup remover, cleansing, exfoliating toner, followed by cleansing, and then a toner–you have a one-product solution to all that.

 Why all this fuss about cleansing for the no-makeup men?